2023 FEB 17

 - Among the states and UTs, West Bengal has the highest percentage of area under total Mangrove cover followed by Gujarat and Andaman Nicobar Islands.

-- Mangrove areas of the country are represented in the Sunderbans Tiger Reserve, Bhitarkanika, Coringa, Nelapattu, Point Calimere Wildlife Sanctuaries, Pirotan National Park and other areas.
+- Mangrove areas of the country include the Sunderbans Tiger Reserve, Bhitarkanika, Coringa, Nelapattu, Point Calimere Wildlife Sanctuaries, Pirotan National Park and other areas.

 - The Sundarbans is the largest contiguous mangrove forest in the world.
 Its name derives from the dominant mangrove species sundari (Heritiera fomes).